Early Life

 Philanthropy

-Information on specific philanthropy amounts was not found in the search results.
+Information regarding Seo Jung-jin's specific philanthropic contributions or amounts could not be found in the current search results.